jiayeye28/jiayeye28/README.md

 - 👋 Hi, I’m Jiaye Li!
-- 👀 I’m interested in business intelligence and data warehousing related job.
+- 👀 I’m interested in business intelligence and data warehousing related jobs.
 - 🌱 I’m currently using Azure and AWS to work with large-scale datasets.
 - 💞️ I’m looking to collaborate on data analytics projects.
 - 📫 How to reach me ...at jiayeye28@gmail.com !